FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 rectangle as integer values.

-Compute the area of the corresponding rectangle and print the result as a meaningful sentence to the screen, like “The area of the rectangle is 10."
+Compute the area of the corresponding rectangle and print the result as a meaningful sentence to the screen, like "The area of the rectangle is 10."

 Area of a rectangle is known as length \* width